vlitejs/vlite/src/plugins/ima/README.md

 ## Events

 The plugin exposes the following native `CustomEvent` on the `.v-vlite` element.
 Access to event data can be obtained through the `event.detail` property.
+See the [event documentation](../../../README.md#Events).

 | Event Type   | Description                                                                                                                                                   |
 | ------------ | ------------------------------------------------------------------------------------------------------------------------------------------------------------- |